Significant Accounting Policies

 Cash and cash equivalents include cash short-term investments that are highly liquid investments with original maturities of three months or less.
 Cash short-term investments consist primarily of short-term U.S. Treasury money market funds and a portfolio of highly rated bank deposits and are stated at cost, which approximates fair market value due to the short-term maturity.
 Cash in banks and in transit also include credit card sales transactions that are settled early in the following period.

-Inventories are valued at the lower of cost (using the first-in, first-out or “FIFO” method) or market.
-For department stores, regional warehouses and store distribution centers, we value inventories using the retail method.
-Under the retail method, retail values of merchandise groups are converted to a cost basis by applying the specific average cost-to-retail ratio related to each merchandise grouping.
-For Internet, we use standard cost, representing average vendor cost, to determine lower of cost or market.
+Inventories are valued at the lower of cost (using the first-in, first-out or “FIFO” method) or market using the retail method (RIM).
+Under RIM, retail values of merchandise groups are converted to a cost basis by applying the specific average cost-to-retail ratio related to each merchandise grouping.

 Property and Equipment, Net